LasithaAmarasinghe/Gender-and-age-prediction/README.md

 ## License 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](MIT-LICENSE.txt) file for details.